-Similar to the Colonel Blotto games~\cite{gross1950continuous}, the engagement at each location is modeled solely based on the amount of resources.
-Specifically, the \defender{} successfully \emph{guards} a location by allocating at least as many resources as the \attacker{} does, whereas the \attacker{} \emph{breaches} a location by allocating more than what the \defender{} does.
-For the \thegame{}, the \defender{} wants to prevent the \attacker{} from breaching any location.
+Similar to the Colonel Blotto game~\cite{gross1950continuous}, the engagement at each location is modeled solely based on the amount of resources.
+However, we evaluate the game outcome on a subset of nodes $\keyloc \subseteq \nodeset$, which we refer to as the key nodes \footnote{In a perimeter defense scenario, the key nodes can be the positions on the perimeter.
+When the \defender{} is defending a high-value asset, the key nodes can be the entrance points to the asset.}.
+Specifically, the \defender{} successfully \emph{guards} a key node by allocating at least as much resource as the \attacker{} does, whereas the \attacker{} \emph{breaches} a key node by allocating more than what the \defender{} does.
+For the \thegame{}, the \defender{} wants to prevent the \attacker{} from breaching any key node.
 In this work, we mainly focus on a finite horizon~$T$.
-The game terminates with the \attacker's victory at the earliest time instance $t \in \{0, \ldots, T\}$ such that
+The game terminates with the \attacker{}'s victory at the earliest time instance $t \in \{0, \ldots, T\}$ at which

 The \defender{} wins the game if it can prevent the \attacker{} from achieving condition~\eqref{eq:terminal_condition} for all $t \!\in\! \{0, \ldots, T\}$.
 If the \defender{} can prevent~\eqref{eq:terminal_condition} for all time horizons $T \geq 1$, we say that the \defender{} can defend indefinitely.